nanomsg/nng/docs/migrating/nng1.md

 The socket option function families for `nng_getopt` and `nng_setopt` have been removed as well.
 In this case, use the `nng_socket_get` and `nng_socket_set` functions as appropriate.

+## Transport Options

+A number of transport options can no longer be set on the socket.
+Instead these options must be set on the endpoint (dialer or listener) using the appropriate `nng_dialer_set` or `nng_listener_set` option.
+This likely means that it is necessary to allocate and configure the endpoint before attaching it to the socket.
+This will also afford a much more fine-grained level of control over transport options.